aws/aws-parallelcluster/docs/source/getting_started.rst

-.. _getting-started:
+.. _getting_started:

 ###############################
 Getting started with cfncluster
 ###############################

 cfncluster is a framework that deploys and maintains HPC clusters on AWS.
 It is reasonably agnostic to what the cluster is for and can easily be extended to support different frameworks.
 The CLI is stateless, everything is done using CloudFormation or resources within AWS.

 Installing cfncluster
 =====================

 The current working version is cfncluster-0.0.17.
 The CLI is written in python and uses BOTO for AWS actions.
 You can install the CLI with the following commands, depending on your OS.

 Linux/OSX
 ---------